paltannistha/khanfarhan10.github.io/_posts/2020-09-29-covid_decontamination.md

 • Output Pressure Valve- To control and modify the output velocity of the air to be fed into the classical HEPA system.

-## Integration into existing HVAC Systems:
+## Integration into existing HVAC Systems

 This project aims at modifying existing HVAC Systems to install filtration components for COVID-19 disinfection by the theory of